jhpyle/docassemble/_docs/groups.md

 * `fruit.there_is_another`: are there any more fruits that still need to be added?

-First, the interview will want to know whether there are any items in the list at all.
+First, the Steward will want to know whether there are any items in the list at all.
 It will seek a definition for `fruit.there_are_any`.
 Thus, it will ask the question, "Are there any fruit that you would like to add to the list?"